DanZemlyansky/SPTweak/README.md

 ---

-## 💡 Features
+## 💡 Use

 - 📁 Pick your local SPT mods folder
 - 🔍 Scans all mod folders for `.json` config files
-- 📝 View and edit JSON configs in a simple interface
+- 📝 View and edit what you need
-- 💾 Save changes directly back to the correct mod folder
+- 💾 Save changes and save opening 10 windows in explorer
-- 🖥️ Packaged with a native window — no browser tabs required

 ## TODO :